 All of the ten commandments are mentioned as being in effect before Mount Sinai, Jesus taught all ten of them, Paul taught all ten of them, they were all in effect after the crucifixion, Paul specifically taught they were not done away (Rom 3:31), and all of them are mentioned by the other New Testament writers.
 The opinions that state otherwise seem to be "traditions of men" which Jesus warned against (Mat 15:6).
 The last chapter of the Bible states, "Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city" (Rev 22:14).
 Therefore, it would not appear wise from a biblical standpoint to teach that the ten commandments are not in effect.
 "Let us hear the conclusion of the whole matter: Fear God and keep His commandments, for this is man's all" (Ecc 12:13).

-Those of the Church that Jesus Christ founded, the genuine Church of God, still keep them.
+Those of the Church that Jesus Christ founded, like those of us in the Continuing Church of God, still keep them.

 P.S.
 All ten commandments are mentioned in the Bible prior to Exodus 20.
 Please read the article Were the Ten Commandments in Effect Prior to Mount Sinai? for more information.
 Jesus Taught Each of the Ten Commandments too!